Understanding the Physical Access Control Security Schema

-- Hosted: Cloud-based access control systems are managed by a central server which manages multiple end users’ systems remotely.
+- Hosted: Cloud-based access control systems are managed by a central server that manages multiple end users’ systems remotely.
 The primary hardware required on site is the access control panel with an internet connection.
-User interface is usually through a web portal, making hosted access a combination of web-based and server-based management.
+The user interface is usually through a web portal, making hosted access a combination of web-based and server-based management.
 The hosting company must manage the system as a traditional server-based system would be managed, but to a user, all interface is via the web.

 When selecting an access control system, consider what features you will need at the present time, and consider where the system will go in the future.
 Some questions to ask: